Get

 Toxoplasmosis

 If you’ve lived with cats or have ever been pregnant, you’re probably familiar with toxoplasmosis.
-If not, this is a disease caused by Toxoplasma gondii —a parasite for which felines are the primary hosts.
-However, this parasite can, and will, invade any warm-blooded animals, so it can be transmitted to dogs.
-How does this pass from cat to dog?
-Via feces.
-If a dog eats feces from an infected cat, then it, too, could become infected.
+If not, this is a disease caused by Toxoplasma gondii, a parasite for which felines are the primary hosts.
+However, this parasite can and will invade any warm-blooded animals, so it can be transmitted to canines via feces.
+If a dog eats the feces of an infected cat, they can also become infected.

 cat and dog fighting